-We are in the process of building out our retreat offerings; our next goal is to lead quarterly "Journeys" in four distinct locations, one for each season of the year.
+We are in the process of building out our retreat offerings; our next goal is to lead quarterly "Journeys" in at least four distinct locations, one for each season of the year.
 We have so far prototyped retreats unique to and informed by Panama in the Winter, Santa Cruz in the Spring, New York City in the Summer, and Moab in the Fall.
 Under the right circumstances we may also be for hire as a vendor on a private trip, retreat, gathering, or adventure that a client has themselves planned.

 Reach out to inquire or express interest in future opportunities.

 "Whether you are religious, spiritual, or non-, Tau Journey Panama is exactly the retreat experience 21st-century Westerners need.
 Jamison invites his participants to rediscover the power of childlike wonder, awe, and adventure – allowing the natural world to be our mentor and teacher in combination with practices of silence, contemplation, and unplugged rest.
 His 'Shalom Steps' are incredible.
 Take a journey into the jungle to find your deepest self." - Tau guest from New York City

 "I needed to see something outside of my everyday.
 The experience reminded me of God’s love for me through communion with nature and friends and food and animals, etc. The wildness of the trip showed the wild imagination our Creator has, and the joy he longs for us to have as we participate in his masterpiece.
 At the same time it brought to light some important patterns of my life that needed to be restructured and gave me rituals (centering prayer, yoga, breathing) to incorporate into my daily rhythms." -Tau guest from New Orleans